oleaamot/nikita-noark5-core/README.md

 Note also, for configuration purposes the resources directory of the parent project has application-*.yml files for the various profiles.

-FINAL NOTE: THIS IS AN EARLY ALPHA RELEASE JUST TO SHARE THE CODEBASE WITH INTERESTED PARTIES AND TO SHOW THE DIRECTION THE PROJECT IS GOING.
-THERE IS NO POINT IN FILING BUGS/ISSUES!

 LICENSE NOTE:
 Currently we are using AGPLv3 license, but it should be Apache v2 when finished (depending on integrated libraries).